DataFire/Integrations/integrations/generated/zoom_us/README.md

 #### Input
 * input `object`
-  * page_size `integer`: The amount of records returns within a single API call.
+  * page_size `integer`: The number of records returned within a single API call
-  * page_number `integer`: Current page number of returned records.
+  * page_number `integer`: Current page number of returned records

 #### Output
 * output [AccountList](#accountlist)

 ### accountCreate
-Create a sub account under the master account <aside>Your account must be a master account and have this privilege to create sub account.
-Zoom only assign this privilege to trusted partner.
-The created user will not receive the confirmation email.</aside>
+Create a sub account under the master account. <aside>Your account must be a master account and have this privilege to create sub account.
+Zoom only assigns this privilege to trusted partners.
+The created user will not receive a confirmation email.</aside>.

 ```js